Skip to content

 How does pollination work?

 The BeeHome is designed with transportability in mind.
-It fits current transportation methods and can be placed anywhere in the field/crop/orchard.
+It is compatible with a standard forklift and can be placed anywhere in the field/crop/orchard.
 The bees take care of the rest (pollination).

 What about theft?

-Yes they can.
-Beekeepers can access to all the hives that are housed within the BeeHome.
+Yes, they can.
+Beekeepers can access all the hives that are housed within the BeeHome™.
 The hives and frames can be manually manipulated just as they would in any traditional hive.

 In which markets are Beewise's services available?